jg-digital-media/jgdm-100DaysOfCode/work/working.md

 + Project URL: https://projects.jonniegrieve.co.uk/react-scoreboard/
 + React Docs - Lifting State: https://reactjs.org/docs/lifting-state-up.html

+## Day 75

+Alright, well I'm winding down for the Christmas Holidays so here are some notes for the Simple List Maker App I've been making.

+Individual Tasks able to be marked completed.

+Individual Tasks able to be removed via Remove button.

+Added a checkbox that will eventually filter out task (or list items) that are marked as completed.
+Not functional at all at the moment.

+Added an "Edit Task" button for each list item.
+Not functional at all at the moment.

+Individual Tasks removed currently able to be removed via the edit button.
+[BUG]

+Individual Tasks added currently with no text in the input box  [BUG]

+I had intended to make each list item follow each other on a new line.
+This is possible but each new task should have a defined size.
+Ths is not possible because it has no selector that can be added to it.
+A visual bug but not essential.

 ## Day 74

 Remove button - by adding elememt via the DOM in he usual way.